Spiritual Gifts Series

 30.1 Firmly Rooted.
-Paul explained to the Colossians that believers must walk worthy of the Lord Jesus after their conversion (Colossians 2:6, page 1843).
+Paul explained to the Colossians that believers must walk worthy of the Lord Jesus after their conversion (Colossians 2:6).
 Part of that worthy walk includes being firmly rooted (“ἐρριζωμένοι “) in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers walk worthy of the Lord Jesus by being firmly rooted in Christ.

 30.2 Established in Your Faith.
 Paul taught that all believers must be discipled, and established in their faith (“βεβαιούμενοι τῇ πίστει“).
 Paul linked basic teaching with being firmly rooted and established in the Christian faith.
 Without sound teaching, the believer will not mature and grow in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers become established in their faith.

 31.1 Elementary Things.
 The audience of the Book of Hebrews consisted of believers and unbelievers.
 Some of the believers had not matured in their faith.
 Instead of being ready teachers, they needed for someone to teach them again the oracles of God (Hebrews 5:12).
 They had never moved beyond the foundation of repentance from dead works and of faith toward God, of instructions about washings and laying on of hands, and the resurrection of the dead, and eternal judgment (Hebrews 6:1-2).
 The writer urged those backward believers to press on to maturity.
 A believer with The Spiritual Gift of Teaching may have a ministry to slothful believers of grounding them in the foundations of Christian doctrine and teaching them to press on to maturity in Christ.